Explanation of Course Numbers

 PSPL 6301.
 Fundamentals of Organization Performance Improvement.
 6 Credits.

 In-depth instruction on the Lean Six Sigma approach to organization performance improvement and appropriate uses of a variety of its analytical methods and tools.
 Students are required to complete a Lean Six Sigma application project and pass all examinations with a score of 80% or better.
 Students completing all requirements earn a Green Belt Certificate for proficiency in Lean Six Sigma methods and applications.
-Recommended background: currently working in an organization.
+Recommended background: Currently working in an organization.
+Credit cannot be earned for this course and PSPL 6222, PSPL 6223.

 PSPL 6302.
 Leading Organization Performance Improvement Initiatives.
 3 Credits.